 DESCRIBES WHAT SHE LOVES ABOUT MANCHEGO SEMI-CURADO FROM LA OVEJA NEGRA:

-Whether it is because it is produced using the milk from the smaller black variety of the Manchega breed of sheep, or that the sheep are farmed organically, grazing on land that is free from chemical fertilizers and pesticides, La Oveja Negra Manchego has a clean taste that is unique.This is most pronounced in the semi-curado where one can still taste a milky freshness.
+Whether it is because the cheese is produced using the milk from the smaller black variety of the Manchega breed of sheep, or that the sheep are farmed organically, La Oveja Negra Manchego has a clean taste.This is most pronounced in the semi-curado where one can still taste a milky freshness.
 The texture is softer and more pliable than other semi-curado cheeses; and the rind is produced without the addition of anything except olive oil from the same farm.
-In the same way that a large supermarket-bought strawberry’s taste is a pale imitation of the intensity of the small wild variety, so too is the flavour of other Manchegos, when contrasted with Manchego made from milk of the Black Manchega sheep.

 Wine to Partner Manchego

-There are two contrasting options that work equally well: a full-bodied red wine which balances the richness of the cheese, or an ice-cold Fino dry sherry that offers a fresh and clean counterpoint.
+There are two contrasting options that work equally well: a full-bodied red wine that balances the richness of the cheese, or an ice-cold Fino dry sherry that offers a fresh and clean counterpoint.

 Crackers to Partner Manchego